RaviTambade/TAP/notes/02_learning_methodology/Contents/codingculture.md

 ### 5. 🚀 **Innovation Playground**

-Want to try a new library?
-Explore Kubernetes?
-Build a CLI tool?
+- Want to try a new library?
+- Explore Kubernetes?
+- Build a CLI tool?
 Do it!
 TAP encourages safe spaces to fail, explore, and innovate.

 ### 6. 🌍 **Diversity & Inclusion**

-Our interns come from varied backgrounds—civil, mechanical, commerce.
+Our interns come from varied backgrounds— civil, mechanical, commerce.
 But they all speak **code** now.
 Different minds bring different perspectives.
 And that’s our biggest strength.

 ### 7. 🤖 **Automation Everywhere**